python-discord/summer-code-jam-2020-qualifier/README.md

     datetime.datetime(1837, 4, 7, 12, 15, 0)
     ```

-2. To make debugging easier, implement a `__repr__` method that returns a string representation that matches this format exactly:
+2. To make debugging easier, implement a `__repr__` method that returns a string representation of the class.
+It should exactly match the following format:
     ```py
     >>> print(repr(fairytale))
     <Article title="The emperor's new clothes" author='Hans Christian Andersen' publication_date='1837-04-07T12:15:00'>